Published on 11 June 2022

 • Second experimental group that is exposed to violent gaming for a reasonable amount of time

-Random Assignmenthelps confirm that the groups don't differ in any systematic or biased manner.
-It ensures the experiment to be conducted reliably.
+Random Assignment helps confirm that the groups don't differ in any systematic or biased manner.
+It ensures the experiment is conducted reliably.

 Example Of Non-Random Assignment

-This would create a sense of biasness and would NOT lead to reliable results.
-If the results are in favor of a specific preference, it will create a sense of discrimination.
+This would create a sense of biasness and not yield reliable results.
+If the results favor a specific preference, it will develop an understanding of discrimination.

 How is Random Assignment Applied?

 The application is simple.
-The selection is made based on:
+The selection is made based on the following:

-• Chit shuffle- In this, chits with participant names are put inside a bowl and shuffled with hand.
-Then, one by one, chits are drawn out, and the participants are placed into groups accordingly.
+• Chit shuffle- In this, chits with participant names are put inside a bowl and shuffled with a hand.
+Then, chits are drawn out individually, and the participants are placed into groups accordingly.

 • Random numbering- Similar to chit shuffle, each participant is given a number at random.
 Then, balls with numbers on them are placed in a tub.
-For the experimental group, balls are drawn at random till a specific amount is reached.
+The experimental group draws balls randomly until a specific amount is reached.
 The remaining participants are allotted to the control group.

-Once the researcher is set with the objectives of the assignment, the participants are divided and selected randomly by either of the lottery methods.
-Based on this, some participants will end up in the control group that does not consume the independent variable, while others are placed in the experimental groups, varying the intensity and occurrence of the independent variable.
+Once the researcher is set with the objectives of the Assignment, the participants are divided and selected randomly by either of the lottery methods.
+Based on this, some participants will end up in the control group that does not consume the independent variable.
+In contrast, others are placed in the experimental groups, varying the intensity and occurrence of the independent variable.

 By the end of the experiment, the researchers collect the data from the participants to determine the impact of the independent variable upon the dependent variable.